PrincetonUniversity/jobstats/docs/setup/jobstats_command.md

 Much more sophisicated and useful notes can be constructed.
 For more ideas and examples, see the many notes that appear in `config.py` in the
 <a href="https://github.com/PrincetonUniversity/jobstats" target="_blank">Jobstats GitHub repository</a>.

-Notes can contained Slurm directives and URLs.
+Notes can contain Slurm directives and URLs.
 These items are automatically displayed on a separate line with additional indentation.

 !!! warning